Protected: Langston Hughes in Reno – timeline

 During the 1930s, boxing was the only major sport open to Black athletes, though Blacks often fought on under-cards against other Black fighters; championship bouts against White opponents were especially difficult to arrange.
 Chocolate was both a welterweight and light-weight champion.

-Hughes met up with Chocolate and his mother and took their photos while visiting Cuba in 1927, near the beginning of his professional career, and he had plans for writing a screenplay based on Chocolate’s life and career.
+Hughes met up with Chocolate and his mother and took their photos while visiting Cuba in 1927, near the beginning of Chocolate’s professional career, and again in New Orleans, and Hughes had plans for writing a screenplay based on Chocolate’s life and career.

 Any screenplay based on Hughes in Reno would certainly include a scene or two of Kid Chocolate showing Hughes the city’s nightlife.